 Properly inflated tires make for an enjoyable ride.
 Checking your tires for inflation and wear is your first step to improve your bicycle's performance.

 Check your tire pressure

 Use a tire gauge, or a pump equipped with a gauge, to check your tire pressure.
+See the table on page 3-1 for tire pressure units.

 Inflate (or deflate) your tires